licensezero/guide.licensezero.com/index.md

 <img src="https://licensezero.com/logo.svg" class="logo">

-# License Zero Maintainer's Guide
+# License Zero Developer's Guide

 License Zero is a game plan for financially sustaining independent work on open software.
 License Zero lets you make a new deal with users of software you maintain: